cedvdb/x_router/README.md

 # Reactive guards / resolvers

 The XRouter class accepts resolvers as parameters.
-When a page is accessed via a path ('//route').
+When a page is accessed via a path ('/route').
 That route goes through each resolvers `String resolve(String target)` sequentially and output a path which may or may not be the one received.

-This way you can have a RedirectResolver that redirects every access to '/' to '/dashboard'.
+In other words if you access '/route', the resolving process first takes the first resolver, which may output '/not-found' then the second resolver receives '/not-found' and outputs '/sign-in.

 Those resolvers can be `ChangeNotifier` in which case the resolving process happens again when the resolvers `notifyListeners()`.